Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 • Youth Mobility Scheme applicants

-• All dependants of the above are charged separately based on their own visa duration and rate category
+• Dependants of the above are charged separately based on their own visa duration and rate category

 The Misconceptions that Cost People Money

-"My visa is only six months, so I don't pay IHS"
+“My visa is only six months, so I do not pay IHS”

-This applies only to entry clearance applications from outside the UK.
-In-country applications for six months or less still attract IHS, at half the annual rate (£517.50 standard, £388 student).
-A surprising number of short FLR extensions fall into this trap.
+This applies mainly to entry clearance applications from outside the UK.
+In-country applications for six months or less can still attract IHS at half the annual rate.

-"My employer is paying, so it's not my problem"
+“My employer is paying, so it is not my problem”

-"I'm switching from Student to Skilled Worker, I'll just transfer my existing IHS"
+“I am switching from Student to Skilled Worker, so I will transfer my existing IHS”

 Who is Exempt from the Immigration Health Surcharge?